When my kids were young, I knew I wanted to raise them in a family known for their kindness, generosity, and ability to love others well.

 4. Solo Sabbatical

-I’m so thankful to The Strawberry Inn owners for inviting me to grab a little time alone and stay in one of their airstreams to relax and rejuvenate.
-It’s not easy as a busy working mom and wife to take time for ourselves so this was a great excuse to grab some alone time, rejuvenate in the outdoors and begin to plan for our family’s upcoming summer break.
+I am deeply thankful to The Strawberry Inn owners for offering me a much-needed solo retreat in one of their Airstreams.
+As a busy working mom and wife, carving out time for myself can be challenging, but this stay allowed me to relax, rejuvenate, and plan for our family’s upcoming summer break.

 Why The Strawberry Inn is the Perfect Getaway…

-• Your stay supports a local small family-owned business.
+• Support Local: Your stay supports a small, family-owned business.

-• It’s a perfect hub for outdoor activities like hiking and fishing or even snow fun in the winter.
+• Outdoor Activities: A hub for hiking, fishing, and even snow fun in winter.

 Consider how a getaway to The Strawberry Inn could help strengthen your relationships with loved ones!